China daily local symptomatic COVID cases more than triple

 The number of new locally transmitted asymptomatic cases, which China does not classify as confirmed cases, rose to 1,315 on Saturday from 1,048 a day earlier, the fourth consecutive day of increases, the NHC data showed.

 There were no new deaths, leaving the death toll at 4,636.
-As of March 12, mainland China had reported 115,466 cases with confirmed symptoms, including both local ones and those arriving from outside mainland .
+As of March 12, mainland China had reported 115,466 cases with confirmed symptoms, including both local ones and those arriving from outside mainland.

 (Reporting by Kevin Yao and Roxanne Liu; Editing by William Mallard and Gerry Doyle)